Lake Ponchartrain Causeway Bridge never seems to end

-Lake Ponchartrain Causeway Bridge is 24 mile-long and links New Orleans to Mandeville, in Louisiana, crossing the Lake Ponchartrain.
+Lake Ponchartrain Causeway Bridge is 24 mile-long and links New Orleans to Mandeville, in the US state of Louisiana, crossing the Lake Ponchartrain.
 It’s one of the most spectacular bridges in the world.

 Land can’t be seen by drivers who are crossing the middle 8 miles of the bridge, making this one of the scariest bridges in the U.S. Police who patrol the bridge have reported having to rescue anxious drivers who become scared while crossing the bridge and literally stop their cars on the middle of the roadway.
 These panic-stricken motorists have to be driven across the bridge by police officers.
 This is not for the feint of heart.
 This bridge is long and can be both boring and dangerous.
 In the morning, there is often a thick fog.
 When fog procedures are in effect, stay in the right lane only and do not pass.
 Form a single line in the right lane.
 Put on your headlights. (do not use brights or emergency lights).
 Stay close enough to the vehicle in front of you to see its taillights, but don’t follow too closely.
 Inclement weather makes the drive nerve wracking.

 How long is Lake Ponchartrain Causeway?